 What salsa to use?

-The chipotle salsa we are sharing today is the star of those amazing tacos, but if you don’t like it or you want to try other kind of salsa, that’s not a problem because we have some other options for you:
+The chipotle salsa we are sharing today is the star of those amazing leftover steak tacos, but if you don’t like it or you want to try other kinds of salsa, that’s not a problem because we have some other options for you:

 - What about you have an avocado sitting in your fridge?
 Let me tell you that this amazing guacamole sauce is the best for tacos.
 Try it and come to tell me if you liked it.